Montimage/in-network-inference-using-p4/README.md

-When replacing `iat` by `diffLen` feature (that represents the difference of lengths of 2 consecutive IP packets), then the BMv2 switch can infer *correctly* when replaying `skype.v2.pcap`.
+When using only `len` and `diffLen` features, then the BMv2 switch can infer *correctly* when replaying `skype.v2.pcap`.
 See result [here](https://github.com/Montimage/inline-traffic-classification-using-p4/tree/replace-iat-by-diffLen?tab=readme-ov-file#inference).